zakattack9/WRaPiC/README.md

 sudo dphys-swapfile uninstall
 sudo systemctl disable dphys-swapfile
 ```
+12) At this point, if you want to use zsh as the default shell for your RPi, check out the *[Install zsh w/Oh-my-zsh and Configure Plugins](https://github.com/zakattack9/WRaPiC#install-zsh-woh-my-zsh-and-configure-plugins)* section, otherwise move on to the next section which sets up the jump box

 #### Side Notes
 - May need to comment out `SendEnv LANG LC_*` in `/etc/ssh/ssh_config` on host SSH client to fix RPi locale problems